Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 The analysis results are summarized as follows:

-1.Toyota brand has more mileage for each year of production
+1. Toyota brand has higher mileage for each year of production.

-2.The price difference between the most expensive and cheapest car is 17000
+2. The price difference between the most expensive and cheapest car is $17,000.

-3.There should be more production of cars in los angeles while dallas has the most profitable production
+3. There should be more production of cars in Los Angeles, while Dallas has the most profitable production.

-4.Hyundai brand car are way more profitable car
+4. Hyundai brand cars are significantly more profitable.

-5.High production of white cars would be a plus and generate more money for the company
+5. High production of white cars would be advantageous and generate more revenue for the company.

-6.Hyundai has more coefficient variation of car brand
+6. Hyundai has a higher coefficient of variation among car brands.

-7.The production of Honda and Ford cars in 2017 and 2018 generated higher sales during those years
+7. Production of Honda and Ford cars in 2017 and 2018 generated more sales in those years.

 8.Each of the years 2019 and 2017 individually had more car production compared to other years, The combined production of cars in 2019 and 2017 was higher than the combined production of cars in other years.

 9.Red color had more price above the average price for car

 10.Toyota, Chevrolet, Hyundai, Ford and Honda had the top five most expensive car brands

 11.2019 has the highest sales of cars in each year

 12.Hyundai palisade is the most expensive car in san francisco

 13.Silver color had more car mileage in each year

 14.Honda brand had most total mileage used in each year

 15.Dallas generate the highest sales in each location